learn-co-curriculum/python-p4-v2-many-many-relationships/README.md

 ```

+The first argument indicates the relationship property we intend to use as 'connector' and the second argument indicates the name of the model we're trying to connect to.
 The `creator` parameter takes a function (an anonymous lambda function in this
-case) which accepts an employee or project and returns an assignment for that
-employee or project.
-This assignment has, in a sense, created the relationship
-between the employee and project.
+case) which accepts as argument an object of the other independent class and returns the corresponding object of the 'connecting' class that made the connection possible.
+For the associaion proxy inside `Employee`, we're saying that we want to use the `assignments` relationship to connect to the `Project` model.
+The `creator` function takes a `Project` object and returns an `Assignment` object.

 Now we can easily get the employees for a project: